WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

 .. class:: SearchEquals(path, value, score=None)

 Atlas Search expression that matches documents where a field is equal to a given value.

 This expression uses the :doc:`equals operator <atlas:atlas-search/equals>` to perform exact matches on fields indexed in a MongoDB Atlas Search index.

 .. code-block:: pycon

-    >>> from django_mongodb_backend.expressions.search import SearchEquals
+    >>> from django_mongodb_backend.expressions import SearchEquals
     >>> Article.objects.annotate(score=SearchEquals(path="headline", value="title"))
     <QuerySet [<Article: Article object (6882f074359a4b191381b2e4)>]>

-The ``path`` argument can be either the name of a field (as a string), or a :class:`~django.db.models.expressions.Col` instance.
+The ``path`` argument can be either the name of a field (as a string), or a :class:`~django.db.models.F` instance.
 The ``value`` argument must be a string or a :class:`~django.db.models.expressions.Value`.

 ``SearchEquals`` objects can be reused and combined with other search expressions.

 See :ref:`search-operations-combinable`.